trussworks/TPDWeakProxy/README.md

     // except that self will have a weak reference to it where you use the proxy.

     // As an example, NSTimer maintains a strong reference to its target.
 Sometimes
     // this isn't what you want.
+This is also handy for dealing with
+    // classes that have strong delegate properties.

     NSTimer *myWeakRefTimer = [NSTimer scheduledTimerWithTimeInterval:1.0
                                                                target:proxy